-George I. Gurdjieff was one of the most dazzling and enigmatic figures of the spiritual scene of the beginning of the 20th century.
+George I. Gurdjieff was one of the most dazzling and enigmatic figures of the spiritual scene in the beginning of the 20th century.
 He was born around 1866 in Alexandropol (Armenia).
 As a young man, he was already searching for spiritual traditions and rites and made extensive travels through the Near East and Central Asia.
-Around 1912 he founded his first ‘Institute for the Harmonious Development of Man’ in Russia, which later fell victim to the civil war.
-Further stations of his life led him to Istanbul, Berlin and to France, where he built up his institute again.
+Around 1912, he founded his first ‘Institute for the Harmonious Development of Man’ in Russia, which later fell victim to the civil war.
+Further stations of his life led him to Istanbul, Berlin and to France where he built up his institute again.

 He developed ‘the Work’, which served to awaken man from his everyday trance as well as to bring his full potential to fruition and founded the ‘Fourth Way’, a synthesis of the three traditional ways; the way of the fakir, the monk and the yogi, designed to enable the student to work on all three centers or ‘brains’ (physical movement, feeling and thinking) simultaneously.
 The Movements or Sacred Dances according to Gurdjieff are integral to his teaching.
 He died in 1949 in Neuilly (France).